LinkedIn carousel best practices for B2B in 2026

 From a B2B marketing perspective, carousels serve multiple purposes.
 Product marketing teams use them for feature overviews and competitive comparisons.
 Content marketers repurpose blog posts and reports into visual slide decks.
 Demand gen teams create data-driven narratives that position the company as a category expert.
 The format is flexible enough to support thought leadership, product education, and lead generation in a single post type.

 Before you design a single slide, pin down the technical requirements.
 Getting dimensions or file size wrong can result in blurry renders or upload failures.
-The specs below are current as of April 2026.
+The LinkedIn carousel best practices for file specs and dimensions below are current as of April 2026.

 File format, aspect ratio, page count, file size